 Argon and krypton are benign, naturally occurring gasses found in the air we breathe.
 Factory sealing the gas between the window’s glazing layers reduces the possibility of leakage or condensation buildup on the interior and exterior of your windows.

 The final factor that helps improve a window’s energy efficiency is the edge spacer.
 Edge spacers serve a range of functions.
 They:

-- Bear the stress the window faces with expansion and contraction during times of heat and cold.
+- bear the stress the window faces with expansion and contraction during times of heat and cold.

-- Provide a moisture barrier to stop water or vapor condensation.
+- provide a moisture barrier to stop water or vapor condensation.

-- Provide a gas-tight defense that prevents the loss of any gas in low-e windows.
+- provide a gas-tight defense that prevents the loss of any gas in low-e windows.

 Windows are available in single-seal or double-seal systems.
 Aluminum seals are most common due to the material’s strong energy-conducting traits.

 Single-seal systems contain an organic sealant applied behind the spacers that holds the unit together and restrains moisture leakage.
 A double-seal system features a secondary backing sealant, often silicon, to further defend against leaks.
-Double-seal systems are most often seen in low-e windows to make certain to stop any of the sealed gasses from escaping.
+Double-seal systems are most often seen in low-e windows to stop any of the sealed gasses from escaping.